-Microsoft's next-gen desktop operating system, Windows 11, is already available in beta preview and will be released by holiday 2021 (though perhaps not for upgrades).
-Over the next few months, Windows Insiders will get to try out all the new features and watch as the platform matures.
+Microsoft's next-gen desktop operating system, Windows 11, is already available in beta preview and will be released officially on October 5th.
+Windows Insiders have been testing out the operating system for a couple of months now so we already know exactly how the UI looks and feels.
 Here’s everything you need to know about Windows 11 right now.

-At its initial press conference, Microsoft said that Windows 11 would be out by "holiday 2021," which in theory, could mean any time between October and December.
-However, the company has now strongly hinted that the OS will launch on October 20th, showing that as a special date in several sample screen shots of the OS and other press materials.
+At its initial press conference, Microsoft said that Windows 11 would be out by "holiday 2021," which in theory, could have meant any time between October and December.
+However, just this week, the company announced an official launch date of October 5th.

 Insiders Can Preview Windows 11 Now

 If you’re signed up as a Windows Insider, you should be able to upgrade an existing copy of Windows 10.
 Anyone in the Dev or Beta channels is eligible to get the Windows 11 Insider builds, even if their hardware doesn't meet all the system requirements.

 To sign up or change your channel in Windows Insider, go to Settings->Update and Security->Windows Insider Program.
 If you upgrade, you can rollback from Windows 11 to Windows 10 within 10 days.

 If you'd like, you can also do a get a Windows 11 ISO file and do a clean install, without a product key or membership in the Insider program.
 You don't even need a spare PC as you can install Windows 11 on a virtual machine.

 We have had the opportunity to spend several hours testing the new OS and have posted a hands-on and first impressions of Windows 11 article.
 Our takeaway is that many of the UI elements like the Start Menu look more modern but also appear to take up more room or pack less information into the same space as Windows 10.
 Some will like the changes, but we didn't love all of them.